kurdi1mans/Workflow-Engine-Requirements/05 - Cybersecurity/Variant-Based Access Control (VBAC).md

-- The system must provide the capability to control access at field-level based on worflow step, group/role, field
+- The system must provide the capability to control access at field-level based on workflow step, group/role, field
 - The system must provide the capability to control the flow of the workflow as per the principals of Role-Based Access Control
 - The system must provide the capability to control access to records as per the principals of Variant-Based Access Control
 - The system must allow the user to create his own sheets